 Elsewhere walkers can follow the canalside path from Bath, or the 20 km Two Tunnels Circuit (suitable for both walkers and cyclists).

 Finally, don’t forget to visit one of the many vineyards and cider farms for which the area is famous.

 Day Trips From Bath: Some Practical Information

-- Some of the places on this list are accessible by train or bus.
+- There are opportunities for day trips from Bath by train or bus.
 However you will have a greater choice of day trips if you hire a car.